Giorgos Karagounis: Return to Panathinaikos

 Karagounis' contract with Benfica was due to expire in July 2008, but his immediate departure was negotiated due to personal issues.
 After his release in the summer of 2007, Karagounis immediately returned to Panathinaikos, signing for the club for the next three years.
 He quickly re-established himself in the team again, scoring key goals, especially in Europe.

 With his acquisition by the Athenians regarded as the start of a new era at the club, Karagounis emerged not only as a leading figure at club level, but for Greece as well.
 He established himself as the captain of the national team.
 Karagounis' grit and dedication continued to give Panathinaikos an edge as the team made progress in Europe.
 On 3 September 2009, Karagounis extended his stay until 2012 and stated he wanted to end his career at the club.
-As captain of the team, he won his second Superleague title and the Greek Cup.
+As captain of the team, he won his first Superleague title and the Greek Cup.
 A 79th-minute strike by Karagounis secured Panathinaikos three UEFA Europa League points in Group F.